XION

 The XION Architecture

-Next, you’ll explore how dapps are built specifically on the XION blockchain, and what makes the platform unique:
+Next, you’ll explore how apps are built specifically on the XION blockchain, and what makes the platform unique:

 • You'll get an overview of the full-stack architecture used by most XION-based applications.

-• You'll learn the role of CosmWasm smart contracts, which serve as the core logic layer for your dapp.
+• You'll learn the role of CosmWasm smart contracts, which serve as the core logic layer for your app.

 • We’ll show you how XION encourages a frontend-first approach, enabling developers to use tools like the abstraxion library for seamless wallet interaction from the UI.